I wrote Depression Disability Benefits: The Ultimate Guide for 2022 for people who need to win or maintain disability benefits for depression.

 Medical and employment documents will give you some of the best support for your claim, but the decision-makers need to believe you, too.
 In legal settings, credibility refers to a person’s trustworthiness or believability.

 A decision-maker who finds you trustworthy may rule in your favour — even if you have weak evidence for your claim.
 And a decision-maker who doesn’t trust you won’t give you the benefit of the doubt in uncertain areas, even with good evidence.
-Credibility gives you an invisible edge that many people overlook.
+Being credible gives you an invisible edge that many people overlook.

 - Contradicting medical records or earlier statements